Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/integrator-anti-windup/index.md

     :width: 600
 ```

 In the `Output` waveforms, an overshoot is observed when there is no anti-windup.
 However, with the simple clamping method, the overshoot is eliminated.

-In the `postSat`, the manipulated variables are saturated up to 10, where the manipulated variable converge more rapidly in the simple clamping.
-In the integrator output, no overshoots are present when using simple clamping.
+The reasons for this improvement can be understood by studying the `postSat` and `Iout` waveforms.
+In `postSat`, the manipulated variables are saturated at 10, which causes `Iout` to rapidly increase when there is no-antiwindup.
+However, the simple clamping technique prevents the integrator from accumulating a value beyond the saturation block limit.
+This leaves the controller ready to respond rapidly when the error decreases toward zero.

 #### Disturbance Suppression

+The previously considered disturbance scenario is also simulated for simple clamping.

 ```{image} images/Disturbance.svg
     :align: center